GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-origin-trial-increase/index.md

 ---
 title: Increasing the Privacy Sandbox Relevance and Measurement origin trial to 5%
 description: >
-  From this week, we will begin increasing the Privacy Sandbox Relevance and Measurement origin trial population towards 5% of Chrome Stable users.
+  This week, no sooner than October 26, we will begin increasing the Privacy Sandbox Relevance and Measurement origin trial population towards 5% of Chrome Stable users.
 subhead: >
-  From this week, we will begin increasing the Privacy Sandbox Relevance and Measurement origin trial population towards 5% of Chrome Stable users.
+  This week, no sooner than October 26, we will begin increasing the Privacy Sandbox Relevance and Measurement origin trial population towards 5% of Chrome Stable users.
 layout: 'layouts/blog-post.njk'
 date: 2022-10-24
 authors: